georgberecz/football-data-mining/README.md

 If you want see more rules then please see files all_possible_rules_for_major_leagues.txt, card_rules_away.txt, card_rules_home.txt, leagues_game_outcome_lhs.txt, leagues_rhs_game_outcome.txt, leagues_rules_from_10_columns.txt and major_leagues_game_outcome_rhs.txt

 ##Futher works
 As mentioned before we focused on descriptive part.
 Now futher parts would be to set our focus on predictions.
 For example we could create an application that helps predict the possible game outcome from current standings and teams playing.
-Our we could also add probilty of drawing a card from current standing.
+Or we could also add probability of drawing a card from current standing.
 So it would be an app for beating the bookies.

 ##Related works
 Well, at first, it is clear that bookmakers have done that sort data mining and analysis before and doing actively at the moment.
 But their findings and models are not publically available, otherwise they would lose their revenue.